 New York signed Bobby Portis to a 1-year deal worth $15 million dollars, with a club option in 2020 for $15.7 million.
 Portis is only 24 years old and he is coming off the best season of his career.
 During the 2018-2019 season, Portis averaged 14.2 points per game (PPG) and 8.1 rebounds per game (RPG).

-They also signed PF Marcus Morris for one year and $15 million dollars.
+New York also signed PF Marcus Morris for one year and $15 million dollars.
 Morris is 29 years old, and he’s averaged 13.8 PPG and 5.9 RPG over his last two seasons with the Boston Celtics.
-Morris has played some small forward in his career as well, and can back up Kevin Knox.
+Morris has played some small forward in his career as well and can back up Kevin Knox.

 To recap: the Knicks didn’t sign any superstars but they offered a bunch of short term deals to quality role players.
-The deals suggest that they will try again in two years when the next crop of free agent superstars are available.
+The deals suggest that they will try again in two years when the next crop of free-agent superstars is available.
 The Knicks hope that these established veterans will help the young Knicks starting lineup develop and play quality basketball as they look to win more than 17 games next season.